Tinkoff/checkinx-utils/README.md

 public class Application ...
 ```

 Be sure that you are using org.testcontainers.
-Its DB version and configuration equals your real DB.
+Its DB version and configuration equal your real DB.

 Now you are ready to create your first “intensive” integration test.